-Experimental: Computer based patient education
+|Smoking Cessation||Behavioral: Computer based patient education||Not Applicable|

 Patients will be enrolled in the quit smoking before surgery program.
-Before participating in the education program, we will ask patients questions about their smoking habits, and patient will complete pre-education questionnaires that should take about 5 minutes.
+Before participating in the education program, the investigators will ask patients questions about their smoking habits, and patient will complete pre-education questionnaires that should take about 5 minutes.
 Patients will participate in a computer-based education program about quitting smoking for about 15 minutes.
 It will explain the importance of quitting smoking before their surgery, how to quit and coping with quitting.
 If they are not familiar with using a computer, we will provide an assistant for them to complete the education program.
 After completing the education program, they will complete a post-education questionnaire. patients will also receive an information pamphlet.

 All participants will receive the computer-based education program, brief counselling, pamphlet, Smokers' Helpline referral, and telephone follow-up.